katysaintin/KatyInControl/episodes/S1E03_Part1_ThePersuaders.md

 *[INTERVIEW — BOB DALESIO — on Marty Kraimer, the print-out, and letting go]*

 🕓
-Marty Kraimer passed away a few years ago.
+Marty Kraimer passed away in 2022.
 Jeff Hill recently retired.
 Bob is still here — and he told me this story himself.